iann0036/tf-cfn-provider/docs/providers/google/BigqueryTable.md

 `Type` - (Required) The only type supported is DAY, which will generate one partition per day based on data loading time.

 `RequirePartitionFilter` - (Optional) If set to true, queries over this table require a partition filter that can be used for partition elimination to be specified.

+### View Properties

+`Query` - (Required) A query that BigQuery executes when the view is referenced.

+`UseLegacySql` - (Optional) Specifies whether to use BigQuery's legacy SQL for this view.
+The default value is true.
+If set to false, the view will use BigQuery's standard SQL.

 ## Return Values